nottrobin/maas-docs/en/installconfig-block.md

     "model": "QEMU"
 }
 ```
-!!!
-Note:
+[note]
 The serial number is what MAAS will use when a node is deployed to
 find the specific block device.
 It's important that this be correct.
 In a rare
 chance that your block device does not provide a model or serial number you can
 provide an id\_path.
 The id\_path should be a path that is always the same, no
 matter the kernel version.
+[/note]

 ### Update Block Device